ToothedTomb/Website/README.md

 Do:
 Learn by reading the code.
 Please do add oringinaly made by Joanthan Steadman to your project if you have copied and changed the code.
+This is not the latest update.
+From 2019.